winstxnhdw/raft-hax/README.md

 }
 ```

 This will produce the following result.
 Each line is an item's UniqueName in Raft.
-You can use the `/give` command to give yourself the item.
+You can use the `/give` command to spawn the item into your inventory.
+See the following example.

 ```plaintext
 /give DevSpear 9999